orchetect/swift-testing-extensions/README.md

 // outputs "Foo.txt" file to the desktop
 ```

+> [!IMPORTANT]
-Note that this method is not meant to be run as part of automated unit testing, but more as a utility when the file requires editing in order to be recompressed again and replaced in the package at a later time.
+> Note that this method is not meant to be run as part of automated unit testing, but is provided as a utility when the file requires editing in order to be recompressed again and replaced in the package at a later time.
+For use in automated testing, call the `data()` method instead to return the uncompressed raw file content.

 ## Installation: Swift Package Manager (SPM)

 ### Dependency within an Application

 1. Add the package to your Xcode project's test target(s) using Swift Package Manager
    - Select File → Swift Packages → Add Package Dependency
    - Add package using `https://github.com/orchetect/swift-testing-extensions` as the URL.
 2. Import the module in your `*.swift` test files where needed.
    ```swift
    import Testing
    import TestingExtensions